bosoxfan3/changelog-generator/README.md

-🧾 AI Changelog Generator
+# AI Changelog Generator

 This is a two-part app that uses AI to generate user-facing changelogs from GitHub commit messages.

-🛠 Developer Tool
+## Part 1: Developer Tool

-Input a repo owner, project name, and date range
+Input a public repo owner, public project name, and date range

 Fetches commits from the GitHub API